Tudor IT Process Assessment: History

 In 2002, the first cases of adoption of ITIL were observed on the Luxembourg market.
 At the same period, the ISO/IEC TR 15504 Process Assessment standard series was upgraded towards the creation of a generic standard for process assessment, enabling the assessment processes in any kind of domain.
-Researchers from CRP Henri Tudor being, active members of the ISO working group in charge of that transformation within ISO/IEC JTC 1/SC 7, got the idea to apply and experiment this new generic assessment framework to both software and IT operation processes.
+Researchers from CRP Henri Tudor, being active members of the ISO working group in charge of that transformation within ISO/IEC JTC 1/SC 7, got the idea to apply and experiment this new generic assessment framework to both software and IT operation processes.

 This led to the definition of the AIDA (Assessment and Improvement integrateD Approach) research & development project in 2003, aiming at applying a common method for the definition and assessment of processes for both the software development and IT operations sides.
 The project resulted in the creation of a structured process assessment method for IT Service Management based on ITIL.
 That method was fully compatible with the method described in ISO/IEC 15504 originally designed to assess software development processes.

 The first Process Assessment model for ITIL v2 was developed and experimented during the years 2004-2005 in partnership with ITIL experts.
-More experimentation took place the following years locally in Luxembourg and several other regions of the world.
+More experimentation took place in the following years locally in Luxembourg and several other regions of the world.

 In 2009 AIDA was rebranded as TIPA (Tudor IT Process Assessment) and this brand officially registered.

 The complete method was published in the book “ITSM Process Assessment Supporting ITIL“, released in 2009.

 A major upgrade of TIPA for ITIL took place in 2013 to align the framework with ITIL 2011.
 That upgrade has also been the opportunity to improve the overall quality of the framework based on the 8 years of experience by Tudor and historical users of the method.

 The last upgrade was done in March 2014 to introduce classes of assessment aligned with the requirements of the ISO/IEC 3300x series, evolution of the ISO/IEC 15504.

 On 1 January 2015, the Public Research Centre Henri Tudor and the Public Research Center Gabriel Lippmann merged to form a new RTO (Research and Technology Organisation), the Luxembourg Institute of Science & Technology (LIST).
 The current original TIPA team continues to maintain and develop content around TIPA as part of the LIST.